osakoh/Python-Functions/README.md

-## Implementation of some built-in Python functions.
+## Implementation of some built-in Python functions from The Complete Python Course by @tecladocode.

 ---
 ### contents: